leigh-perry/leigh-perry.github.io/posts/2020-04-26-magnolia-implicits.markdown

 }
 ```

-Because the specific, hand-coded instances are baked into the `Configured` companion object,
+Because the specific, hand-coded instances are baked into the `Configured` companion object alongside the Magnolia support,
-there is a natural priority of implicits – there is a specific instances available, Magnolia is not
+there is a natural priority of implicits.
+Ifthere is a specific instance available, Magnolia is not
 called upon to create an instance.
-For anything else, Magnolia's automatically generated instance
+Where a specific instance does not exist, Magnolia's automatically generated instance
 would be used.

 This is all via the magic of Scala implicits and their priority scheme.

 # Opt-in automated Instances

-Putting the Magnolia support in an external class:
+Putting the Magnolia support in an external class, as I intended:
 ```scala
 object MagnoliaConfigSupport[F[_]: Applicative] {